MrDave/StaticJinjaPlus/README.md

 ### Using assets

-To use assets such as `.css` and `.js` files with your templates, place them in `assets` folder inside source path (so `./templates/assets` by default)
+To use assets such as `.css` and `.js` files with your templates, place them in `assets` folder inside source path (so `./templates/assets` by default).
-In this case StaticJinjaPlus will copy the assets to output folder keeping the same relative paths
+In this case StaticJinjaPlus will copy the assets to output folder keeping the same relative paths.

 Building log will also include "rendering" the assets: